 Gathering Evidence

-Compiling comprehensive evidence that demonstrates the U.S. citizen spouse would suffer extreme hardship if the deported individual is not allowed to return is crucial.
-This can include financial, medical, and emotional factors.
+Assembling a robust collection of evidence is essential in demonstrating that the U.S. citizen spouse would face extreme hardship if the deported individual is not permitted to return.
+This evidence can encompass a variety of factors, including:

 Legal Representation: Is it Necessary?